How to reset Live

 - Operating System: All

-To troubleshoot issues with Live, it can be helpful to reset Live to its default settings in case the problem has been caused by corrupted setting files.
-Resetting Live won't delete any important files, such as project files and presets, however we highly recommend to perform a back-up of your system before a reset.
+To troubleshoot issues with Live, it can be helpful to reset Live to its default settings in case the problem has been caused by corrupted file settings.
+Resetting Live won't delete any important files, such as project files and presets, however we still recommend backing up your system beforehand.

 - Your template set will be erased if you have one